Interacting Dirac Materials: Abstract

 \section{Abstract}

-We investigate the extent to which the class of Dirac materials provides general statements about the behavior of both fermionic and bosonic Dirac quasiparticles in the interacting regime.
+We investigate the extent to which the class of Dirac materials in two-dimensions provides general statements about the behavior of both fermionic and bosonic Dirac quasiparticles in the interacting regime.
 For both quasiparticle types, we find common features for the interaction induced renormalization of the conical Dirac spectrum.
-This feature motivates us to declare that Dirac materials form a separate and well-defined group with universal properties.
-To support this view, we perform a perturbative renormalization analysis and compute the self-energy for both quasiparticle types with different interactions and collate previous results from the literature whenever necessary.
-Guided by the systematic presentation of our results in Table~\ref{Summary}, we conclude that long-range interactions generically lead to an increase of the slope of the single particle Dirac cone, whereas short-range interactions lead to a decrease.
-The quasiparticle statistics does not impact the self-energy correction for long-range repulsion but does affect the behavior of short-range coupled systems, giving rise to different thermal power-law contributions.
+We perform the perturbative renormalization analysis and compute the self-energy for both quasiparticle types with different interactions and collate previous results from the literature whenever necessary.
+Guided by the systematic presentation of our results in Table~\ref{Summary}, we conclude that long-range interactions generically lead to an increase of the slope of the single-particle Dirac cone, whereas short-range interactions lead to a decrease.
+The quasiparticle statistics does not qualitatively impact the self-energy correction for long-range repulsion but does affect the behavior of short-range coupled systems, giving rise to different thermal power-law contributions.
+The possibility of a universal description of the Dirac materials based on these features is also mentioned.